 Working Your Engine Harder Can Cause Your Mower to Overheat

-Many items listed above not only can cause a loss of power, it can also cause your lawn mower to overheat and cause extensive damage to your engine.
-Learn mower in my article “7 Things That Can Cause a Lawn Mower to Overheat”.
+Many items listed above not only can cause a loss of power, but it can also cause your lawn mower to overheat and cause extensive damage to your engine.
+Learn more from my article “7 Things That Can Cause a Lawn Mower to Overheat”.

 Still Having Problems with Your Lawn Mower?

 Lawn mower ownership doesn’t come without its frustrations.
 Own a lawn mower long enough, you are bound to run into many lawn mower problems including starting, smoking, leaking, cutting, and overheating.